Hear this…. right HERE!

 EXIT 21, I-95s; Mill Plain Road, to Fairfield and Westport, Connecticut

-Shortly before the Battle of Okinawa in the spring of 1945, as an aerial gunner on a Torpedo dive bomber, Newman was ordered aboard the aircraft carrier USS Bunker Hill.
+During World War Two back in the spring of 1945, shortly before the Battle of Okinawa, as an aerial gunner on a torpedo dive bomber, the young Paul Newman was ordered aboard the aircraft carrier USS Bunker Hill.
 But his pilot was sick.
-The pilot's ear infection kept their two man plane grounded at base while the rest of their squadron continued on the aircraft carrier.
+The pilot's ear infection kept their two man plane grounded at base while the rest of their squadron continued onto the aircraft carrier.
 Days later a kamikaze blasted the ship.
 All their unit died.
 No doubt Paul Newman's story would have died that day as well.

 In the 1950’s Paul became a major movie star co-starring opposite such greats as Jackie Gleason and Elizabeth Taylor.